ryekeanemilan/ECE2112_PA4/README.md

 df['Average'] = (df['Math'] + df['Electronics'] + df['GEAS'] + df['Communication']) / 4
 ```

-With the data ready and the average computed, a boolean condition is set up to find rows where the `Hometown` is exactly 'Visayas' and the `Track` is 'Communication'.
-A separate list specifies the exact columns to keep so that the table is not cluttered with unnecessary data.
-Using the `.loc` accessor, the DataFrame is filtered by both the row condition and the column list simultaneously, storing the precise result in the `VisComm` variable.
-The `print()` statement provides a clean header, and the `display()` function is called to render the filtered table neatly in the notebook.
+A boolean condition is set up to find people where their `Hometown` is  exactly 'Visayas' and the `Track` is 'Communication'.
+A separate specifies the only required columns tasked for this problem.
+Using `.loc`  the DataFrame is filtered by both the row condition and the column list at the same time, storing the result in `VisComm`.
+The `print()` statement provides a clean header, and the `display()` function is called to act as a check for the processed table.

 ```
 row = (df['Hometown'] == 'Visayas') & (df['Track'] == 'Communication')